andrewferrier/wrapping.nvim/README.md

         })
     ```

-    For more advanced use cases, this 'softener' value can also be set to a
+    For more advanced use cases, you can set this 'softener' value to a callback
-    callback function that performs some of your own custom logic.
-It should
+    function that performs some of your own custom logic.
+It should then return
-    then return `true`, `false`, or a numeric value (interpreted the same way as
+    `true`, `false`, or a numeric value (interpreted the same way as described
-    described above).
+    above).
 Example:

     ```lua
         require("wrapping").setup({